NEW to MHSAA Officiating?

 - Make yourself available for receiving assignments as often as possible.

 - Reach out to other officials within the association for recommendations and requests to work with you.

 - Officiating school sports is a great way to earn extra income.
-Whether it be to put away some savings, add to your kids’ college funds or to use for family vacations, officiating allows you an enjoyable way to earn disposable income on your own schedule.
+Whether it be to put away some savings, add to your kids’ college funds, or use for family vacations, officiating allows you an enjoyable way to earn disposable income on your own schedule.